-Case notation - All intercepted signals get a case notation which identifies the network being intercepted.
-An Iraqi army message would be denoted as IQM, intercepted French diplomatic messages as FRD.* FBI FISA data are designated SQF and NSA FISA data as SQC.
+Case notation - All intercepted signals get a case notation which is an alphanumeric value that identifies the link or the network that is being intercepted.* An Iraqi army message would be denoted as IQM, intercepted French diplomatic messages as FRD.* FBI FISA data are designated SQF and NSA FISA data as SQC.

 Close Access collection - The targeting, collection, and/or processing of unintentional emanations from information proecessing equipment.
 Also: a program to develop special unique sensors and systems to collect uninitetional emanationd and/or signals from information processing equipment to exploit TEMPEST vulnarabilities.

 Codeword - A word used with a classification to indicate that the material was derived through a sensitive source or method, constitutes a particular type of sensitive compartmented information, or is accorded a limited distribution

 Code word - The two-word form is used to designate the operations, plans, or activities of military, diplomatic, intelligence, or other organizations